AdirBuskila/ComplierFinalProject/README.md

 <h1>FinalProject</h1>
 <p>Final Project in the course System Programming Lab by the Open University of Israel.
 The purpose of this project is to build an assembler for a 16-instruction assembly language, for an imaginary 14-bit CPU with 14-bit & 256 words memory size.
-The author of this project is @BAxPI.</p>
+The authors of this project is Niv Harosh & Adir Buskila</p>

 <h2>Running the Program</h2>
 <p>To run the program, follow these steps:</p>